TerryFazbear/1151Artificial_Intelligence_Project/README.md

 The experiment result verify our hypothesis.
 Features selection has 0.88 macro average, which outperforms 0.81 in PCA.

 ### Experiment D
-All the models are outperform the baselines.
+All the models outperform the baselines and Random Forest are the best among all with 0.94 accuracy and macro average scores.

 XGBRF|Random Forest|XGBoost|KNN|Linear Regression|Logistic Regression
 -|-|-|-|-|-